Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 -   Before 1.19.20

-	All API modules uses `[ 0, 1, 0 ]`.
+	All API modules use `[ 0, 1, 0 ]`.
 GameTest Framework experiment must be activated to use in world.

 -   1.19.20+